Getting Started - Setting up DOS¶

 Video¶

-For users with ATI Raedon 9XXX cards, be aware that no drivers were produced that are compatible with these cards natively from ATI.
-The Microsoft provided SVGA are also incompatible with this Raedon cards.
-In order to achieve 256 colors or higher, please consider the project utilizing the vbesvga project.
+For users with ATI Radeon 9XXX cards, be aware that no drivers were produced that are compatible with these cards natively from ATI.
+The Microsoft provided SVGA are also incompatible with this Radeon cards.
+In order to achieve 256 colors or higher, please consider the project utilizing the vbesvga.drv project.

 Sound¶